Starting with any SaaS CRM without existing customer data would be relatively simple. Just login, and start selling.

 I hope my struggles with entity defintions, data import, data transformation tools and integrations makes your CRM migration estimates more realistic.

 Pipedrive is an excellent and simplistic sales tool for result oriented small and mid sized sales teams.
 The CRM migration struggles won’t go away by selecting some other system.
-Vice versa, I consider that Pipedrive has excellent tools to import data and mange duplicate records.

 The number of Pipedrive integrations is increasing all the time, which makes your life even easier in the future.